olemoudi/olemoudi.github.io/_posts/2020-03-23-can-facebook-read-whatsapp.md

 <div style="text-align:center"><img src="/static/img/e2ee/e2ee2.png" /></div>

-Then with this agreement, you can establish a secure end-to-end encrypted channel with the other party in a way that not even the platform owner can read or modify the data.
+Then with this agreement, you can establish a secure end-to-end encrypted channel with the other party in a way that not even the platform owner could read or modify the data.

 <div style="text-align:center"><img src="/static/img/e2ee/e2ee3.png" /></div>

 For protocols like the one used by WhatsApp (Signal protocol), the technical side of how this is actually accomplished is [publicly documented and available for review](https://www.whatsapp.com/security/WhatsApp-Security-Whitepaper.pdf).
-For other protocols, it is not and sometimes puts their security [under scrutiny](https://news.ycombinator.com/item?id=6916860).
+For other protocols, it is not and this fact sometimes puts their security [under scrutiny](https://news.ycombinator.com/item?id=6916860).
 This of course is overwhelming for most people, so in the end, there's always a component of trust involved.
 [Information Security Experts](https://twitter.com/tqbf/status/951231270025158657) are here to help you, but again, some positions on the matter may vary.

 More on that later.